SEI-SEA-1-25/MERN-Deploy-Jam/README.md

 Instructions for how to deploy decoupled MERN apps using MongoDB Atlas, Heroku, and Netlify.

+We will be using a **CD** or *Continuos Deployment* approach to have our apps updated online as new features are completed.
+This will complement the **CI** or *Continuos Integration* workflow we have been using for this project.

 ### Overview

 * Our Database will be hosted with [MongoDB Atlas](https://www.mongodb.com/cloud/atlas)